cdiggins/heron-language/notes.md

 * ADd "no unused locals" to TSConfig.
 * Make things "auto-save"
 * Default parameters would be very nice!!
+* It is a problem that I can't overload intrinsics, and I don't even check it
+    * I am running out of names for things.

 # Optimization

 * Defunctionalization